acgetchell/CDT-plusplus/README.md

 LCOV tracefile to `build/coverage.info` and the browsable report to `build/coverage-html/index.html`.
 Only project-owned `include/` and `src/` paths are retained, consistently excluding tests, generated files, system headers, and vcpkg dependencies.
+Reports include line and branch coverage;
+function coverage is disabled because GCC can emit inconsistent function and line records for generated lambda bodies.
 If coverage collection fails, verify that `g++ -dumpfullversion -dumpversion` and `gcov --version` report the same major version.

 The Codecov workflow runs this recipe, uploads only `build/coverage.info` with OIDC, and preserves both reports as a 14-day GitHub Actions artifact for local